bhermanmit/ans_cd/source/authors/podium_auth_39.rst

 Galegar, Natalie - Podiums
 --------------------------

-* :download:`Natalie Galegar, Texas A&M University.
+* `Natalie Galegar, Texas A&M University.
 The Setup and Use of Laser Doppler Velocimetry for Measuring Flow Fields in Fuel Assemblies of Pressurized Water Reactors.
-Thermal Hydraulics/Fluids <../docs/173.pdf>`
+Thermal Hydraulics/Fluids <../_static/docs/173.pdf>`_